 There are many mediums through which message frames can be imparted.
-They can take the form of catchphrases, metaphors, entire paragraphs, sound bites, photographs, videos, pictures and other visual aids (Nisbet & Scheufele, 2009).
+They can take the form of catchphrases, metaphors, entire paragraphs, sound bites, photographs, videos, pictures and other visual aids (Li & Su, 2018; Nisbet & Scheufele, 2009).
 The evidence for the impact of message framing medium on efficacy is somewhat mixed.
 Although previous research has shown the potential power of visual framing for increasing public climate engagement (Schäfer & O'Neill, 2017), Li and Su (2018) compared the efficacy visual and textual message frames, and found only text-based framings had a significant impact on climate engagement (SMD = .273, p = .004).
-However, this result is confounded, because all of the visual frames included in their meta-analysis were attributed to a specific news organization, meaning this result should be interpreted with caution.
+However, Li and Su (2018) acknowledge that this result is confounded, because all of the visual frames included in their meta-analysis were attributed to a specific news organization, meaning this result should be interpreted with caution.
 As such, one important direction for future research is to determine which mediums are the most effective way to communicate with the Canadian public.

-→ Compare the impact of visual and textual message frames on public climate engagement in Canada
+⇒ Compare the impact of visual and textual message frames on public climate engagement in Canada